 With the strong support of a group of concerned citizens, the Washington state legislature passed SB 5474 in 2017.
 The legislation provides state funding to address elk hoof disease with the WSU College of Veterinary Medicine leading the research effort.
 In August 2018, WSU hired Dr. Margaret Wild, who has spent her career investigating diseases in elk, to lead the effort.

-Ultimately, we hope to learn the cause of the disease and provide information to wildlife agencies for successful management it in the wild.
+Ultimately, we hope to learn the cause of the disease and provide information to wildlife agencies for the successful management of it in the wild.
 It will take many steps to reach that goal.
 At this point, our plan is initially to:

-Study disease causes and contributing factors in captive elk.
+Study disease causes and contributing factors in captive elk

-Study disease agents in the lab.
+Study disease agents in the lab

 Using modern laboratory technology called metagenomics we are looking at all the genetic material contained in samples from diseased hooves to identify which bacteria are associated with hoof disease.
-This work will guide improvement of methods to isolate the causative agent(s) and develop tests to better detect, and potentially treat or prevent, them.
+This work will guide the improvement of methods to isolate the causative agent(s) and develop tests to better detect, and potentially treat or prevent, them.

-Conduct regional surveillance.
+Conduct regional surveillance

-We are collecting hoof samples from across Washington and other states in the Northwest to determine where the disease occurs and whether or not the pathogens, and other contributing factors, involved are the same in every area.
+We are collecting hoof samples from across Washington and other states in the Northwest to determine where the disease occurs and whether or not the pathogens and other contributing factors, involved are the same in every area.
 This will provide baseline data to measure changes over time.
-It will also help determine whether the disease is one outbreak that is spreading, or multiple independent outbreaks.
+It will also help determine whether the disease is one outbreak that is spreading or multiple independent outbreaks.

-Understand the social aspects of the disease.
+Understand the social aspects of the disease

 We are collaborating with WDFW research and management as requested.
-Importantly, WDFW is the state’s agency responsible for management of wildlife resources, despite WSU’s role in elk hoof disease.
-WDFW is coordinating submission of hooves to the Washington Animal Disease Diagnostic Laboratory (WADDL) at WSU for diagnostic evaluation by specially trained veterinary pathologists and for research use.
+Importantly, WDFW is the state’s agency responsible for the management of wildlife resources, despite WSU’s role in elk hoof disease.
+WDFW is coordinating the submission of hooves to the Washington Animal Disease Diagnostic Laboratory (WADDL) at WSU for diagnostic evaluation by specially trained veterinary pathologists and for research use.

 As our foundational understanding of hoof disease grows, we will investigate additional questions.

-Model disease spread.
+Model disease spread

 Future plans are to use computer models to study disease spread and identify factors contributing to disease occurrence.
 It can also compare expected and observed disease spread to determine whether or not management actions altered the spread.